roscopeco/moxy/README.md

 thing, ready for the stubbers and verifiers to come along and either tell the mock what it should do when its called, or ask it what its been up to.

-More dark magic and poor coding then take over to turn all these internal things into friendly external things that are suitable for human consumption.
+More dark magic and questionable code then take over to turn all these internal things into friendly external things that are suitable for human consumption.

 If you're interested, you take a look around the `com.roscopeco.moxy.impl.asm` package